osoca/osoca/README.md

 ## Solution

-Create an open source, peer reviewed certification that allows candidates to attain an entry level certification and prove cybersecurity technical competence.
+Create an open source, peer reviewed certification that allows candidates to attain an entry level certification and prove cybersecurity technical competence for free.